-In November of 1846, as the war between Mexico and the US raged, an unusual unit of the Mexican army was formed by General Santa Anna, it was called the San Patricios or St. Patrick's Company.
-Commanded by John Riley, a deserter from the company K of the 5th U.S. Infantry, who probably gave it the name, it was made up entirely of foreign born troops.
-Although more were Irish born than any other nationality, about 40%, the other 60% were from England, Germany, Canada, France and native born Americans as well; but there was one thing the vast majority of them had in common: they were deserters from the American army.
-Less than two years later, fifty of them would be hung for desertion.
+In November of 1846, as the war between Mexico and the United States raged, an unusual unit of the Mexican army was formed by General Santa Anna, it was called the San Patricios or St. Patrick's Company.
+Commanded by John Riley, a deserter from Company K of the 5th U.S. Infantry, who probably gave it the name, it was made up entirely of foreign-born troops.
+Although more were Irish born than any other nationality, about 40 percent were from England, Germany, Canada, France and native-born Americans, as well; but there was one thing the vast majority of them had in common: They were deserters from the American army.
+Less than two years later, 50 of them would be hung for desertion.

 (Below: Hanging of thirty of the San Patricios

 after the Battle of Chapultepec, by Sam Chamberlain.)

 What was the attitude of American soldiers toward these deserters?
 Certainly very negative, as one might expect, but it varied from soldier to soldier.
 Lieutenant James Longstreet was a character witness at the trial of Sgt.
 Abraham Fitzpatrick, who was not a Patricio, but claimed only to have got drunk and captured by the Mexicans.
 He claimed to have twice refused to join them while in prison, but he was sentenced to be shot.
 It would be hard to conclude that his race was not the major factor of his conviction, since no evidence was given that he had been a Patricio.
 His sentence was commuted, however, and he returned to the U.S. Army as a private.
 He died of wounds he suffered at the battle of Molino del Ray the day after he rejoined the army.